ENCCS/gromacs-gpu-performance/content/using-pme.rst

 .. keypoints::

    - The PME workload can be run on a GPU in a few different ways
-   - The relative strength of CPU and GPU
+   - The relative strength of CPU and GPU and the simulation system determines the most efficient way to assign the tasks.
+The default is not always best.